How to read chord diagrams

 - The name of the chord.

-- Fret positions (numbers explains the position of the chord on the fretboard).
+- Fret positions (numbers explain the position of the chord on the fretboard).

 - Finger placements (on this site, violet dots mark where you place your fingers).